Ipswich & District Federation Bowls League

 1. Regulation dress code:

-Men: White or club registered shirts contained within grey trousers; flat, smooth, heel-less shoes.
+Men: White or club registered shirts contained within grey trousers, grey regulation EBF shorts or dress grey shorts; flat, smooth, heel-less shoes.

 Women: White/cream or club registered shirts/ blouses with turned down collar, with long or short sleeves (not sleeveless); regulation grey skirt/trousers and flat, smooth, heel-less shoes.
 In a team event players must all have the same colour shirts or must all wear white shirts.
 Club shirts worn for league matches must be registered with the Secretary.
 Any player incorrectly dressed will not be allowed to p lay.